 It will show your livepatch token and the commands to install and enable livepatch service.
-Now copy the commands one by one and run on the server.
+Now copy the commands one by one and run them on the server.

 sudo snap install canonical-livepatch sudo canonical-livepatch enable UNIQUE_TOKEN

 It is done!
-The livepatch set up and installed on the server.
+The livepatch is set up and installed on the server.
 To check the status, run the following command –

 canonical-livepatch status --verbose